Tobi-De/dj-shop-cart/README.md

 - Metadata data can be attached to cart items
 - Supports specification of product variation details
 - Available context processor for easy access to the user cart in all your django templates
+- Swappable backend storage, with session and database provided by default

 ## Installation